hughes-research/spades/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+**Quick Start:**
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Make your changes following our code standards
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Commit with conventional commit messages
-5. Open a Pull Request
+5. Push and open a Pull Request

-### Code Standards
+**Code Standards:**

-- Write TypeScript with full type annotations
+- TypeScript with full type annotations
-- Add JSDoc comments to all public functions
+- JSDoc comments for public functions
 - Follow existing code style and patterns
-- Include tests for new features
+- Test your changes thoroughly

+See [CONTRIBUTING.md](CONTRIBUTING.md) for complete guidelines.

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**What this means:**
+- ✅ Free to use for any purpose (commercial or personal)
+- ✅ Free to modify and distribute
+- ✅ Free to create derivative works
+- ✅ Patent grant included
+- 📝 Must include license and copyright notice
+- 📝 Must state changes if you modify files

+This is a permissive open-source license that allows maximum freedom while protecting contributors.

 ---

 ## Acknowledgments
+- Written by Dustin T Hughes with aid from the latest ai coding agents.
 - Card SVG designs from [deck.of" cards](https://deck.of.cards)
 - Game rules based on [Bicycle Cards Official Rules](https://bicyclecards.com/how-to-play/spades)
 - Built with [Next.js](https://nextjs.org), [React](https://react.dev), and [Prisma](https://prisma.io)